keylime/keylime/README.md

 * pyzmq>=14.4
 * setuptools>=0.7
 * python-dev
+* pyyaml

 The latter of these are usually available as distro packages.

-On Ubuntu: `apt-get install -y python-dev python-setuptools python-tornado python-m2crypto python-zmq`

-On CentOS: `yum install -y python-devel python-setuptools python-tornado python-m2crypto python-zmq`
+See [installer.sh](https://github.com/keylime/python-keylime/blob/master/installer.sh) for more information if you want to install them this way.
+You can also let keylime's `setup.py` install them via PyPI.

 #### TPM utility prerequisites